saylesss88/nix-book/src/vcs/git.md

 git checkout update-test
 ```

-Now our branches would look something like this, note how both branches
+~~Now our branches would look something like this, note how both branches
-currently point to the same commit:
+currently point to the same commit:~~ I discovered that Git Book has pretty
+restrictive licensing and will eventually find a replacement.

 <!-- ![Git Branch 2](../images/git-branch2.png) -->